 Henry is currently working at a nature reserve in North Wales and Ian is now working for a wildlife tour company.
 We wish them all the deserved success and thank them for having spent time with us.

 Raquel and I attended the British Birdwatching Fair that took place from 19th – 21st August at at Egleton Nature Reserve, Rutland Water, UK, to mark REGUA’s 10th anniversary at this globally important event.

-Organized by REGUA volunteers, Lee Dingain, Rachel Walls and Sue Healey, with the addition of Alan Martin, the stand offered a formidable team to meet the public with their interest and enquiries.
+Organized by REGUA volunteers, Rachel Walls, Lee Dingain and Sue Healey, with the additional support from Alan Martin, the stand offered a formidable team to meet the public with their interest and enquiries.

 The Birdfair is one of the best venues to present REGUA’s conservation efforts and results to date as well as showcase the great birds whose habitat it seeks to protect.

-On behalf of the REGUA project and all those who work here, we wanted to thank everyone who came by to meet us, but above all thank Lee, Rachel, and Sue especially, for their passion and zeal in the Birdfair preparation for what we thought the best stand ever, and Alan and Ken Sutton for their attentive support in caring for so many visitors at the stand.
-Also, thanks to Ken Coppleston for carving a number of beautiful wooden toucan napkin holders for us to sell on the stand.
+On behalf of the REGUA project and all those who work here, we wanted to thank everyone who came by to meet us or to say hello, but above all to especially thank Lee, Rachel, and Sue for their passion and zeal in the Birdfair preparation for what we thought the best stand ever, and to Alan and Ken Sutton for their attentive support in caring for so many visitors at the stand.
+Also, thanks to Ken Coppleston for carving a number of beautiful wooden toucan napkin holders (that we use in the lodge) for us to sell on the stand.